Owl-Boy/Notes/content/Notes/FOL Inexpressibility.md

 ---
 For a bigger graph our nesting is deeper.
 Is it required intrinsically by the graph itself?
 If so, can we use the *depth* or *complexity* of the nesting to say something like "If you can only go this deep then you can't distinguish between graphs of *complexity* more than that".
-This is what we'll call the [[Complexity of an FO formula|quantifier rank]] of the FO formula.
+This is what we'll call the [[Notes/Quantifier Rank|quantifier rank]] of the FO formula.

 ---
 # References